utdemir/nixlisp/README.md

   (+ x two))
 ```

-`defun` is just a macro; the above function expands to:
+`defun` is a macro; the above function expands to:

 ```scheme
 (define myDouble (lambda (x)